noxan/django-reusable-app-template/README.md

 # django-{{ app_name }}

-Template for standalone django applications.
+Template for reusable django applications.

 All following sections are just dummies and may not work as excepted.

 ## Key features

-* Reusable template for new standalone django applications
+* Reusable template for new reusable django applications
 * ...

 ## Installation